Calibrating Bayesian Inference: Discussion

 \section{Discussion}

 Bayesian statistics is popular among psychologists for its intuitive uncertainty quantification, broad applicability to diverse modeling settings, and sometimes strong performance with small samples \citep[e.g.,][]{Depaoli2021, MuthenAsparouhov2012, VanDeSchootEtAl2021}.
-However, drawing on the crucial notion of Bayesian validity from IM, we demonstrate that Bayesian methods can be unreliable over repeated samples when the specified prior for inference mismatches the true parameter generating prior.
-Since data analysts rarely have information about this true mechanism in practice, we offer a safer alternative: calibrating posterior-based inference to achieve frequentist validity, a stronger requirement that guarantees Bayesian validity with any parameter generating prior.
+However, drawing on the crucial notion of Bayesian validity, we demonstrate that Bayesian methods can be unreliable over repeated samples when the specified prior for inference mismatches the true parameter-generating prior.
+Since data analysts rarely have information about this true mechanism in practice, we offer a safer alternative: calibrating posterior-based inference to achieve frequentist validity, a stronger requirement that guarantees Bayesian validity with any parameter-generating prior.
 To solve the calibration problem, we develop an SPRSA algorithm that integrates manifold optimization with gradient-free SA.
-We then report an MC experiment concerning a simple one-factor model.
-We show that standard Bayesian inference with a popular prior specification can be invalid depending on the credible region type, the number of response variables, and the true parameter generating mechanism.
+We then report an MC experiment concerning Gaussian location-scale regression.
+We show that standard Bayesian inference with a popular prior specification can be invalid depending on the credible region type, the number of response variables, and the true parameter-generating mechanism.
 In contrast, the calibrated Bayesian inference achieves validity in all simulated conditions.
 Additionally, we demonstrate that the SPRSA algorithm is scalable to realistic problem sizes common in psychological applications.
-Suggested graphical displays of calibration results were also provided.
+Suggested graphical displays of calibration results were also provided with a real-data analysis.